LaurentInSeattle/Lyt.World3/README.md

 See the ./LICENSE file for details.

-The component implementing the model (Lyt.World3.Model) is derivative work from the original PyWorld3 Python program by Charles Vanwynsberghe and therefore also provided to you under the CeCILL license.
+The component implementing the model (Lyt.World3.Model) is derivative work from the original PyWorld3 Python program by Charles Vanwynsberghe (See: https://github.com/cvanwynsberghe/pyworld3) and therefore also provided to you under the CeCILL license.

 A copy of the CeCILL license is provided at the root level of this software repository on GitHub.com or navigate to http://www.cecill.info/index.en.html (English) or http://www.cecill.info (French) for